ianmckay-uiowa/Hello_World/README.md

 # Hello_World
 Practice Repository

-Hey friends

-This is Ian, I am a human that is required to make this to prove my worth as a business analytics major at the University of Iowa.
-I am also a graphic design major, making me twice as a valuable as another human (not in the slightest).
-Hopefully I get full points for this assignment.
+## This Is Fun
+I have never done this before.

+## I am not sure what to do
+I am just going to write stuff

+## Hopefully this is sufficient?
+I really hope so b/c I don't know what else to put